StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ### Receiver API address

-StackState Agent connects to the StackState Receiver API at the following address:
+StackState Agent connects to the StackState Receiver API at the configured address.

 {% tabs %}[](http://not.a.link "StackState Self-Hosted only")
 {% tab title="Kubernetes" %}[](http://not.a.link "StackState Self-Hosted only")